 2. North York Moors and the Yorkshire Coast

 Pickering & Thornton-le-Dale > Dalby Forest > Goathland > Robin Hood’s Bay > Whitby > Saltburn-by-the-Sea > Roseberry Topping

-Moving on from there just a short drive away, Dalby Forest is the perfect opportunity to stretch your legs after months in isolation, with over 8,000 acres of gorgeous forest to explore.
+Moving along on our scenic drives in Yorkshire, just a short drive away, Dalby Forest is the perfect opportunity to stretch your legs after months in isolation, with over 8,000 acres of gorgeous forest to explore.
 If you’re one for an adventure, there are a ton of outdoor sports you can try – including ziplining, paintball, and even laser combat – giving an alternative little spin on your daily outing.
 We simply enjoy it for just a change of scenery, but if you want to try something new during your trip, we’d recommend checking out GoApe and the Dalby Activity Centre.

 Next up is the breathtakingly beautiful village of Robin Hood’s Bay – one you’ll have seen on Instagram thousands of times already (in particular, ours) thanks to its charming red-roofed cottages and rustic fishing bay which have become a photographer’s dream.
 Stroll around the bay, dip your toes in the (usually freezing cold) sea, potter around the village and stop off for a chippy tea.
 You can’t really get more wholesome than that.